theodore86/vagrantenv/docs/dev/tox.md

     as development environments are supported.

 !!! tip
-    There is no need to use the host machine as your main development environment, alternative **you can use the guest machine** which is already provisioned with all the required development tools, either you can take advantage of vagrant [synced folders](../vagrant/shared.md) functionality or just clone the source code inside the guest machine after the provisioning process.
+    There is no need to use the host machine as your main development environment, alternative *you can use the guest machine* which is already provisioned with all the required development tools, either you can take advantage of vagrant [synced folders](../vagrant/shared.md) functionality or just clone the source code inside the guest machine after the completion of *ansible provisioning process*.

 # Basic example